Skip to main content

 Document bundle preparation

-When a bundle pulls pages from multiple sources, contracts, emails, evidence photos, or notes, Organize PDF can help arrange them into the intended order before you add page numbers for an index.
+When a bundle pulls pages from multiple sources, contracts, emails, evidence photos, or notes, Organise PDF can help arrange them into the intended order before you add page numbers for an index.

 Cleaning up scanned documents

 Batch scanners produce PDFs with blank pages, upside-down pages, and pages in the wrong order.
-Organize lets you delete the blanks, then use Rotate PDF to fix orientation.
+Organise lets you delete the blanks, then use Rotate PDF to fix orientation.
 Two tools, clean result.

 Client-facing document refinement